ipv6guide/ipv6guide.github.io/enterprise/implementation/index.md

 catching up.

 Most mainstream equipment has been well tested with IPv6.
-If you start using new features or equipment you can set up a [validation lab](validation_lab) to verify that everything works as it should.
+If you start using new features or equipment that isn't mainstream (yet) you might want to set up a [validation lab](validation_lab) to verify that everything works as it should.